 Small puppies should not be bathed several days before vaccination and during the 14-day quarantine after vaccination.
 The first vaccinations are given quite early, at 6 weeks or 2 months of age.
 Bathing a puppy at 1 or 2 months is still too early.
 After vaccinations, the baby’s body is weakened, and bathing can provoke complications.

-Before the first procedure of bathing a puppy, it is necessary to make preparations.
+Before the German Shepherd puppy’s first bath time, it is necessary to make preparations.
 The dog’s attitude towards the following baths depends on how it goes this time.
 Try to communicate with the puppy calmly and gently, not frighten him with harsh motions.
 Allow him to settle in by sniffing and looking around in the bathtub.
 After that, you can start bathing your German Shepherd puppy.

 What you need for bathing at home

 Prepare in advance everything you may need for the procedure: